cult-of-coders/grapher-docs/source/guide/exposure.md

 Creating an exposure body basically states that:
 "I allow the client to request anything he wants from what I allow him to."

-If *body* is specified, it is first applied on the request and then the subsequent rules such as *restrictedFields*, *restrictLinks*, *firewall*
+If *body* is specified, it is first applied on the request and then the subsequent rules such as *restrictedFields*, *restrictLinks*, *

+*

 This is for advanced usage and it completes the security of exposure.
 This may be a bit tricky to understand at first because there are many rules, but don't give up hope, it's quite easy.